jeshan/hcj-angular/README.md

 - Code conventions
 - Cache busting to cache resources for as long as possible and not more.
 - Easier Mongo queries, validation and business logic with Mongoose JS
+- Node process management with PM2
+- Docker: just run `docker-compose up` and you're good  to go.
+Containers allow for fast iteration by using volumes for source directories.

 ## Others coming soon
 - zero-downtime deployment with PM2